knowsuchagency/ninjadog/docs/index.rst

 **IT ALSO MEANS YOU CANNOT HAVE ANY MUTABLE STATE IN YOUR TEMPLATE** as the template itself will only be rendered once.

+Rendered templates will be saved alongside the original template with ``.html`` replacing ``.pug`` as the suffix.
+This ensures relative paths in templates won't break.

 It may be best to prototype by using ninjadog as normal - mutable state, conditionals, mixins... whatever - but to set the aformentioned option to true and move any logic dealing with mutable state into javascript for production.
 The choice yours.